RochauD/Clusterer/README.md

 ### Clustering Social Networks by using Genetic Algorithms, Software Project for the Course Software Engineering Lab 2015

-This project was created in a short period of time and was based on an incomplete and erroneous design.
+This project was created in a short period of time and was based on a given incomplete and erroneous design.
 Therefore it would need some refactoring but other than that it works perfectly fine.

 ## Folder structure: